 - swollen testicles

-Many people infected with hepatitis B will not display symptoms at all, and those who do often mistake symptoms for a cold or the flu.
-Even if a person has no symptoms, left untreated, the virus can continue to damage the liver.
-The symptoms of hepatitis B include:
+Many people infected with hepatitis B will not display symptoms at all.
+Those who do, often mistake symptoms for a cold or the flu.
+Even if a person has no symptoms, the virus can continue to damage the liver if it’s left untreated.
+Hepatitis B symptoms include:

 - loss of appetite